Methodology

 What the calculators do not verify

-Calculator output does not verify a product source, label, certificate of analysis, concentration, diluent, route, protocol, pharmacy, prescription, clinical suitability, or safety.
-Results should be checked against validated documentation and qualified professional review.
+Calculator output does not verify a product source, label, certificate of analysis, concentration claim, diluent, sterility, storage condition, route, protocol, pharmacy, prescription, clinical suitability, legality, or safety.
+Results should be checked against validated documentation and qualified professional review where appropriate.

 References

 Unit relationships are based on standard SI prefixes.
 See NIST SI prefix guidance.
-GLP-1 pages also reference FDA safety communications about unapproved GLP-1 drugs and compounded semaglutide dosing errors.
+Medical-adjacent GLP-1 pages, when present, are framed around FDA safety communications about unapproved GLP-1 drugs and compounded semaglutide dosing errors.